All dancers in group classes are required to wear designated uniforms.

 Dancers: Dancers are not allowed to leave class without permission from the teacher.
 This includes drinking water, going to the bathroom, or sitting on the floor.
 Dancers are expected to be attentive and quiet during lessons.
 All students should address their teachers as “Akka,” “Dhi-dhi,” etc. or “Auntie” as per the teacher’s preference.
 Students should bring a notebook and pencil/pen with them to every class.
 For younger children, parents can write for them.
 We will ask also ask the children to keep practice sheets and they are expected to practice an assigned number of hours every week.
 They will get rewards for practicing and behaving in class.

-Parents: Once class starts, parents are expected to keep their voices down and restrain their other children.
-Please restrain the urge to talk to or correct your child during the lesson.
+Parents: Once class starts, parents are expected to remain in the studio lobby or building lobby, keep their voices down, and restrain their other children.
+Most of our studios have wifi and comfortable areas to work from.
+If the instructor permits, parents may observe the first and last class of the semester or the last five minutes of any class to review your child’s progress.
 If you have any concerns about the way your child is learning, let the instructor know privately after class or during a break.
-Parents are welcome to drop their children off and pick them up after class.
+Parents are also welcome to drop their children off and pick them up after class.

 Tuition

 Fees are based on level of instruction and vary for group lessons and private lessons.
-There is a one-time non-refundable registration fee of $45 for new students.
-Fees are due at the beginning of each semester; checks can be written out to Natyalaya, with the student’s name in the memo.
+There is a one-time non-refundable registration fee of $100 for new students.
+Fees are due at the beginning of each semester; checks can be written out to Natyalaya, with the student’s name in the memo, or sent via Zelle to natyalayatx@gmail.com.